mkbreuer/ToolPlus/README.md

    > go to the [wiki-page](https://github.com/mkbreuer/ToolPlus/wiki) for more information

-* T+ Addons on this GitHub are collections of my own and free-to-use addons from allover.
-[GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License)
+* This collections of free-to-use addons run under follwing licencens: [GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License)

-* This collections will be updated continuously, because it boost my own workflow, save time at the end and makes fun.

 * If you like this collections, consider to supporting my work and place a smile